Free shipping

 Your hallway rug should extend down at least 75% of the length of the hallway.
 You should also be able to see your flooring on either side of the rug.

 Rugs in front of the sink or stove help ease pain in the feet, legs and lower back.
-Whether you choose a larger rug or a slim runner, keep the edge at least six inches away from cabinets.
-And if your rug doesn't have a slip-resistant backing, a rug pad can help prevent sliding and falls.
+Whether you choose a mid-size 3x5 rug to anchor your eating area or a long runner for in front of the sink, keep the rug's edge at least six inches away from the walls and cabinets.
+If your rug doesn't have a slip-resistant backing, a rug pad can help prevent sliding and falls.